 Looking for ideas on getting your kids interested in reading?
 Then make it a family activity.
 Here are some ideas from The National Book Foundation, the U.S. Department of Education and Civitas.

-For example, play charades with book titles.
+For example, play charades with book titles or characters.
 Turn studying for a school test or book report into a game by creating your own trivia game.

 You will both benefit from the time spent together.
 And your children will benefit from stretching their imagination and learning new things.
 Even infants will benefit from listening to you read, looking at the pictures in books and spending time with you.

+Keep plenty of books throughout the house or on iPads.
 Set aside a few bookshelves just for children’s books and begin building up a home library for them.
-Keep books in the car, in your purse, and in your children’s travel bags, and encourage reading during waiting times (even outside the house, such as at the doctor’s office).
+Keep books in the car and in your children’s travel bags, and encourage reading during waiting times (even outside the house, such as at the doctor’s office).
+Or let them read from an iPad, just make sure they aren’t playing games instead.

 Be a role model for your kids by being an avid reader yourself and by letting your children see you treat books with care.